 Why do smugglers smuggle goods across borders?
 Simple – to save taxes that the governments impose on taking these goods across borders.
 To avoid these taxes, some smart people try to fool the customs officers on the borders.
 Sometimes they succeed and sometimes they are caught.
 When caught, they become the stories in the lives of customs officials or characters in novels and films.
-How about walking through Indian customs and central excise museum?
+How about walking through Indian customs and the central excise museum?
 And look at how the real smugglers, smuggled goods.
 And what kind of goods had value for them?
 A Goa Museum you should visit while in Panjim on Goa Holidays.

 Indian Customs and Central Excise Museum, Panaji, Goa

 In the heart of Panaji city, at the banks of my favorite Mandovi, stands a Blue Building.
-That was once called Alfadega and in its latest avatar is Indian Customs and Central Excise Museum.
+That was once called Alfadega and in its latest avatar is the Indian Customs and Central Excise Museum.
 A one of its kind museum in the country.
 Spread over two floors this typical Goan building with Portuguese influence gives you a period feel with its tall doors, broad wooden staircases, and its huge halls.
 It has been standing at this place for more than 400 years.
 As you walk into the museum, the wall panels on both sides inform you about the current taxation structure in India.
-Most people would skip this, for who is interested in the fine print of taxation, unless you have to file your tax returns.
+Most people would skip this, for those who are interested in the fine print of taxation, unless you have to file your tax returns.
 A small chapel dedicated to St Anthony, patron saint of lost and found things resides at the right of the entrance.